-a key question that asks the respondent to gauge their likelihood of purchasing the exact same item (e.g., make, model, efficiency) had the program not existed.
-A respondent stating the likelihood of purchasing the same exact item as a 5 on a scale of 0 to 10 is assigned a Preliminary No-Program Score of 5.
+Next, the participant should be asked a key question that asks the respondent to gauge their likelihood of purchasing the exact same item (e.g., make, model, efficiency) had the program not existed.
+This measure forms the Efficiency (E) Score.
+A respondent stating the likelihood of purchasing the same exact item as a 5 on a scale of 0 to 10 is assigned an Efficiency Score of 5.

-Two possible adjustments to the Preliminary No-Program Score address the possibility of the program accelerating respondents’ decisions to purchase or increasing the quantity of efficient products purchased (i.e., partial free ridership) compared to actions taken in the program’s absence.
-These adjustments are based on the responses to two additional questions.

-If the Preliminary No-Program Score is greater than 6, the participant should be asked their likelihood of purchasing the same item within 12 or 6 months (12 months for a single or big ticket item and 6 months for less expensive items) for the Timing (T) Score.